gizinski-jacek/cv-project-react/README.md

 ## Deploy

-An easy way to deploy this app is using [Heroku Platform](https://devcenter.heroku.com/articles/git).
+You can easily deploy this app using [Heroku Platform](https://devcenter.heroku.com/articles/git).

 Script for running app build after deployment to Heroku is included in package.json.\
 In the project root directory run these commands: